velagvk/ADMET_POC/saved_models/readme.md

 ## Running saved models

 - The saved models (.pth) files are stored in the property/output/model/model.pth.
-The 'run_saved_model.py' file runs saved models and save predictions
+The 'run_saved_model.py' file runs saved models and saves predictions in the form of text file.
+The predictions text file will be stored in the  property/output folder.

 - Script for running the saved models